efael/matrix-dart-sdk/lib/src/voip/README.md

 ## Group Calls

-All communication for group calls happens over to-device events except the `com.famedly.call.member` event.
+All communication for group calls happens over to-device events except the `org.matrix.msc3401.call.member` event.

-Sends the `com.famedly.call.member` event to signal an active membership.
+Sends the `org.matrix.msc3401.call.member` event to signal an active membership.
 The format has to be the following:

 ### Events -